 The pilot light is what keeps the boiler running.
 A pilot light may go out due to a broken thermocouple, residue or buildup in the pilot light or a draft that is affecting the pilot light to go out.

 Pipes may freeze due to condensation.
 During extremely cold temperatures, any condensation in the pipes may freeze and cause an obstruction of hot water flow.
 When this happens, the boiler will shut down.
+If you have a much larger exterior tank, you may need a tank insulation contractor.

 When there is Lime build-up, you may hear a noise that sounds familiar to a kettle boiling.
 This happens when hard water and limescale deposits accumulate on the heat exchange and constricts water flow.